Eschatologue/CM_wiki/docs/class/monk/wuxia.md

 Your special martial arts training leads you to master the use of certain weapons.

-***Wuxia Weapons.*** Choose one melee weapon and one ranged weapon which can be Simple or Martial weapon that lacks the *Heavy* and *Special* properties.
+***Wuxia Weapons.*** Choose one melee weapon and one ranged weapon which can be Simple or Martial weapon that lacks the :weapon-prop-heavy: *Heavy* or :weapon-prop-special: *Special* properties.
 The Longbow is also a valid choice.

-&emsp; You have proficiency with these weapons if you don't already have it and you can use its Mastery property.
+You have proficiency with these weapons if you don't already have it and you can use its Mastery property.
 These weapons are monk weapons for you.
 When you finish a Long Rest, you can change each of your Wuxia weapons for a different weapon of your choice, following the criteria above.

 You can choose another weapon – either melee or ranged – to be a Wuxia weapon for you, following the criteria above, at levels 6, 11 and 17.

 You also gain the following benefits:

-***Masterful Parry.*** While you are wielding a melee Wuxia Weapon and a creature you can see hits you with a melee attack, you take a Reaction to add your Wisdom modifier (minimum of +1) to your Armor Class against that attack.
+***Masterful Parry.*** While you are wielding a melee Wuxia Weapon and a creature you can see hits you with a melee attack, you can take a Reaction to add your Wisdom modifier (minimum of +1) to your Armor Class against that attack.

-***Masterful Aim.*** As a bonus action on your turn, you can focus your spirit to increase your accuracy, and for the next Wuxia Weapon attack roll you make before the end of your current turn, you can treat a d20 roll of 7 or lower as an 8.
+***Masterful Aim.*** As a Bonus Action you can focus your spirit to increase your accuracy.
+For the next Wuxia Weapon attack roll you make before the start of your next turn, you can treat a d20 roll of 7 or lower as an 8.

 ### Level 6: One with the Blade